-In May 2014, we, citizens, cast our votes for MEPS, with the hope and trust they would represent our interests and implement the policies they presented and made pledges on.
+In May 2014, at the last European Elections, we – the citizens – cast our votes for MEPS trusting and hoping that they would represent our interests and implement the policies they presented and made pledges on during their respective campaigns.

-Half-way through the European Parliament mandate, several European Civil Society Organisations gathered to reflect on what the Parliament had achieved in the past 2 and a half years, and to check up on the progress made against politicians’ promises and citizens’ demands: the On Our Watch project was born!
+Half-way through the European Parliament mandate, several European Civil Society Organisations gathered to reflect on what the Parliament had achieved, and to check up on the progress made against politicians’ promises and citizens’ demands: the On Our Watch project was born!

-The midpoint of the Parliament’s mandate offers the perfect moment to take a step back and have a look at the campaigns and manifestos put forward by civil society organisations around the 2014 elections.
+Now that we are in the midst of the 2019 European Elections, is the perfect moment to take a step back and have a look at the campaigns and manifestos put forward by civil society organisations around the 2014 elections, as well as their ‘new’ manifestos put forward for the 2019 election cycle.
 Have the commitments of MEPs on certain issues led to concrete action?
 Has the work of the parliament upheld politicians’ promises and did it answer citizens’ demands?

 On Our Watch aims to use these reflections as a basis for discussion and dialogue with citizens.
 The work of the European Parliament, the issues at stake and how this influences citizens’ daily lives needs to be discussed on a continuous basis, not just around the European elections.